scaleoutsystems/ASSIST-workshop-120522/README.md

 Prerequisites
 -------------
-You need a Linux system with a modern GPU, installed with the appropriate Nvidia drivers and Nvidia-docker.
+You need a Linux system with Python 3.8, Docker and a modern GPU, installed with the appropriate Nvidia drivers and Nvidia-docker.

 -  `Docker <https://docs.docker.com/get-docker>`
 -  `Docker Compose <https://docs.docker.com/compose/install>`